A477 road

 From the A40 in St Clears, the A477 is a trunk road with primary status as far as the Waterloo roundabout in Pembroke Dock, on the southeast side of the Milford Haven Waterway.
-Responsibility for the management and maintenance of this section lies with the South Wales Trunk Road Agent on behalf of the Welsh Assembly Government.
+Responsibility for the management and maintenance of this section lies with the South Wales Trunk Road Agent on behalf of the Welsh Government.
 From there the responsibility for maintaining the A477 is held by Pembrokeshire County Council.

 History

 A route from St Clears to Pembroke Dock was first surveyed by Thomas Telford in 1826, as part of a review of the route of the mail service from London to Ireland that at the time went via the docks at Milford Haven.
 A decision was taken in 1827 to move the mail port from Milford Haven to Hobbs Point in Pembroke Dock, and to pursue the access route from St Clears to Pembroke Dock.
 By 1830, a section of the road between the villages of Llanddowror and Red Roses had been completed.
 A levy on mail passing through Milford was introduced by the Postage Act 1836, to be used to fund the new route.
 The full route was completed in 1839, running from St Clears via Llanddowror, Red Roses, Llanteg, Begelly and Carew to Pembroke Dock.

 Road designations were first allocated by the Ministry of Transport in 1922 with the road between Red Roses and Pembroke Dock being designated the A477.
 The section between St Clears and Red Roses, which was originally part of the A40, was redesignated the A477 by the early 1930s.

 The 22-mile section of the road from its start at St Clears as far as Nash—which is a convenient distribution point for places on the south side of Milford Haven—was promoted to a trunk road following an announcement by the (then) Secretary of State for Wales, Cledwyn Hughes, on 14 November 1966.
 A further 2+3/4 mi from Nash to Waterloo roundabout in Pembroke Dock were upgraded to trunk road in 1982.